bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 Adding tracks to playlist: Upcoming LIVE Boston Music
 {% endhighlight %}

-*Small Caveat: sometimes the program will scrape the wrong band - please forgive me.*
+*small caveat: rarely the program will scrape the wrong band - please forgive me if it does.*

 # The Result